Lugal-PCZ/ShootPoints-Web/README.md

 ![Start New Session with Backsight form](img/NewSessionBacksight.jpg)
 ![Start New Session with Azimuth form](img/NewSessionAzimuth.jpg)
 ![Start New Session with Resection form](img/NewSessionResection.jpg)
-8. (*optional*) If you’re starting a session by resection, sight on the prism at second backsight and click the “Shoot Backsight #2” button.
+8. (*conditional*) If you’re starting a session by resection, sight on the prism at second backsight and click the “Shoot Backsight #2” button.

 ## Create a new grouping:
 1. Select the appropriate geometry.